 Best Fertilizer for Orchids.
 Orchids (known as Orchidaceae) are one of the most beautiful flowers.
-It is due to the long-lasting blooms, vibrant color, delicate, exotic, elegant and large size.
-Colors are white, pink, magenta, purple and yellow hues.
+It is due to the long-lasting blooms, vibrant colour, delicate, exotic, elegant and large size.
+Colours are white, pink, magenta, purple and yellow hues.

 The plant often represents love, luxury, beauty, elegance, fertility, and strength.
 They can be a decorative plant or as gifts.